tejaslodaya/timeseries-clustering-vae/README.md

 The network is jointly trained on 2 loss functions:

 1. KL-divergence between the distribution learned in latent space with the normal distribution.
 2. An auto-encoder learns the identity function, so the sequence of input and output vectors must be similar.
-In out case, MSE loss is calculated between x_decoded and x forming the reconstruction error.
-It signifying the extent to which input is reconstructed.
+In our case, MSE loss is calculated between `x_decoded` and `x` forming the reconstruction error.
+It signifies the extent to which input is reconstructed.
 Another option :  `SmoothL1Loss`

 <img src='https://raw.githubusercontent.com/tejaslodaya/timeseries-clustering-vae/master/images/math.png' >